Surface Mount Technology Manufacturing vs. Thru-Hole Manufacturing

 One of the two most common methods for attaching electronic components to PCBs is the thru-hole, or through-hole, process.
 This technique is older than SMT, and for many years, it was the standard technology used for PCB assembly.
 When surface-mount technology began gaining popularity in the 1980s, many people thought it would make thru-hole PCB assembly obsolete.
 However, thru-hole technology has several advantages that have caused it to remain the preferred option for some applications.

 The thru-hole manufacturing process, as its name suggests, involves drilling holes into the PCB.
 The board house drills these holes where the components will go according to the client's design.
 Once the holes have been drilled, the leads are placed through them.
 It's crucial that the leads are placed in the holes consistently and properly.
-The assembler needs to ensure that they have the correct polarity and orientation.
+The assembler needs to ensure that they have the correct polarity and orientation when manufacturing a through hole circuit board.

 Next, the assembler must inspect the components and make any necessary adjustments.